Harry is a young cross country runner who juggles studying at university with his training. He talks to Sundried about his motivation as an athlete.

-I started off by attending the after school run on Mondays when I was about 15.
-For the first couple of weeks I ran in my Nike high-top trainers until the coach told me to buy a pair of running trainers because I was quite good.
-From there, I joined the school team and did well in competitions and now run for my university Athletics and Cross Country Club.
+I started when I was 15 at school.
+The running club coach noticed that I was quite good at running, so I joined the school team and did well in competitions.
+I now run for my university's athletics and cross country club.
 I started working out in the gym and cycling for pleasure when I was 18 because a friend asked me to join him and I got addicted to it!

 What are your training goals?

 For running, my goal is to run a marathon in under three hours.
-I have entered the London Marathon ballot, so if I get a place, it would be amazing to run a sub-3-hour marathon in my home city, London.
-For the gym and general fitness, I don’t compete so my goals are to continue to be happy with how my body looks and makes me feel whilst continuing to work out my upper body, legs and abs.
+I have entered the London Marathon ballot, so if I get a place, it would be amazing to run a sub-3-hour marathon in my home city of London.
+For the gym and general fitness, I don’t compete so my goals are to continue to be happy with how my body looks and makes me feel whilst continuing to work out my upper body, legs, and abs.

 Do you compete in any sports?

-I compete in Cross Country and occasionally Athletics.
-I ran for my school, Borough and now university, Bristol.
-My preferred distance is half marathons and marathons; however, I have competed in distances as short as 400m before.
+I compete in Cross Country and occasionally athletics.
+I ran for my school, Borough, and now the University of Bristol.
+I prefer longer distance races like half marathons and marathons, however, I have competed in distances as short as 400m before.

 When is your next competition?